 For instance, the Michael J Fox Foundation has supported 1,902 studies to date in the Parkinson disease field, ranging from basic to clinical research.
 By supporting innovative pilot studies, investing in proof-of-principal/early failure studies in drug discovery, educating their patient communities, and developing a centralized registry, they have set the stage for smaller nonprofits to follow suit by strategically placing their funds where they are needed the most.

 Patients and caregivers have unique perspectives on the benefits and risks of potential new medicines and are able to provide valuable insights on their disease, available treatment options, and their outcomes.
 Patients and caregivers play an integral part in advancing AE research.
-Join the Research Network, you will not only invest in research but become an active part of it.
+Support the Research Network, you will not only invest in research but become an active part of it.